Bust-Henry/Vanilla-Plus/README.md

 The offical Vanilla Plus Modpack of the Driftveil City Discord

 This modpack was designed for Minecraft version 1.20.2.
-This branch has the exact same mods as the 1.20.2-Forge branch, except some added shader mods (see Iris).
+This is an improved version of the 1.20.2-Forge branch.
 Also some depency mods are different because this branch uses the fabric mod loader insted of the [forge branch](https://github.com/Bust-Henry/Vanilla-Plus/tree/1.20.2-Forge).
 An upadte for later versions of Minecraft are not planned yet.
 (But not impossible if we maybe play minecraft again in a year or something)